jimshowalter/architecture-enforcer/README.md

 > -f/full/path/to/fixed/unresolveds

+> -p (preserves nested types)

+> -s (strict, requires that all types resolve and no illegal references)

+> -d (debug)

-The last three args are optional, and can appear in any order (or not at all).
+The last six args are optional, and can appear in any order (or not at all).
 For details, see the notes below.

 Notes: